shivendumishra/NeuralCDE-Affect/README.md

 *   ✅ **Superior accuracy** (91.2% on WESAD dataset) compared to discrete-time baselines.

 > **⚠️ Note**: This repository represents **personal research work** conducted as part of a Master's Thesis.
 The findings and methodology are currently **under review** and are intended for future publication in a peer-reviewed journal.
 Please treat this as a pre-print / work-in-progress.
+>
+> **© Copyright 2025 Shivendu Mishra.
+All Rights Reserved.**
+> This work is the intellectual property of the author.
+Unauthorized copying, distribution, or modification of this code or thesis content is strictly prohibited.

 ---